-The amount of change in cumulative unrealized gains (losses) position, net related to foreign currency denominated investments was a gain of \$19 million and a loss of \$36 million for the years ended December 31, 2018 and 2017, respectively, of which \$186 thousand and \$365 thousand, respectively, were allocated to the Bank.
-Realized gains, net related to foreign currency denominated investments was immaterial for the years ended December 31, 2018 and 2017.
+The amount of change in cumulative unrealized gains (losses) position, net related to foreign currency denominated investments were gains of \$67 million and \$19 million for the years ended December 31, 2019 and 2018, respectively, of which \$661 thousand and \$186 thousand, respectively, were allocated to the Bank.
+Realized gains, net related to foreign currency denominated investments were immaterial for the years ended December 31, 2019 and 2018.